-Universal Service Fund.
+Until 2007, we did not collect or remit state or municipal taxes, such as sales, excise, and ad valorem taxes, fees or surcharges on the charges to our customers for our services, except that we have historically complied with the collection of California sales tax and financial contributions to the 9-1-1 system and the federal Universal Service Fund.
 We have received inquiries or demands from a number of state and municipal taxing agencies seeking payment of taxes, fees or surcharges that are applied to or collected from customers of providers of traditional public switched telephone network services.
 Although we have consistently maintained that these taxes, fees or surcharges do not apply to our service for a variety of reasons depending on the statute or rule that establishes such obligations, a number of states have changed their statutes as part of streamlined sales tax initiatives and we are now collecting and remitting sales taxes in those states.
-The collection of these taxes, fees or surcharges will have the effect of decreasing any price advantage we may have over other providers who have historically paid these taxes and fees.
-Our compliance with these tax initiatives will also make us less competitive with those competitors who choose not to comply with these tax initiatives.
+The collection of these taxes, fees or surcharges will have the effect of decreasing any price advantage we may have over other providers who have historically paid these tax initiatives.
 Three states currently are conducting sales tax audits of our records.
 In October 2009, we received notices of proposed assessment as a result of one of the sales tax audits amounting to approximately \$1.6 million, which we consider to be unsubstantiated and have accrued a tax liability of \$0.1 million as of March 31, 2010 to account for our estimated liability for past sales tax obligations related to these audits.
 If our ultimate liability exceeds that amount, it could result in significant charges to our earnings.